 August 16, 2018

 NEW YORK – Early-stage venture firm 645 Ventures has raised $40 million, oversubscribed with strong demand for its Fund II.
 Founded in 2014, the firm invests in software and Internet companies in the seed to Series A stages.
 645 is pioneering an outbound investing approach at the early stage, leveraging software called Voyager that the firm developed in-house to augment its network and transform the traditional venture capital operation.
-645 also helps companies scale to the growth stage through its OPS team and platform.
+645 also helps companies scale to the growth stage through its Portfolio Operations team and platform.